 Parents MUST give consent for their child/children to travel by transport arranged by the school to excursions, sport and other cultural activities.
-Parents will be notified of all details pertaining to each activity prior to its commencement through a separate communication from the class teacher.
+Parents will be notified of all details pertaining to each activity prior to its commencement through a separate communication from the class teacher via Parent Slips.